transferwise/pipelinewise-tap-snowflake/README.md

 The two ways to replicate a given table are `FULL_TABLE` and `INCREMENTAL`.

 Note: Discovery does not include these values in the output catalog, you must add them to the metadata of the configured tables.
+Alternatively if you run the tap without a catalog then it will auto-discover and default to full table replication unless overridden by config metadata.

 ### Full Table